 France is the No. 1 consumer and exporter of oysters in Europe producing 150,000 tonnes every year.

-King Henri IV (1553-1610) was said to eat 300 of them at a time, his grandson Louis XIV had them delivered fresh daily to Versailles or wherever he was and was known to eat six dozen at a time.
+King Henri IV (1553-1610) was said to eat a eye-popping 300 of them at a time.
+His grandson Louis XIV had them delivered fresh daily to Versailles or wherever he was and was known to eat six dozen at a time.
 Diderot the French philosopher and Voltaire the writer and philosopher ate them for inspiration, as did Napoleon Bonaparte before going into battle.
-Casanova, the 18th century lover used to breakfast on 50 oysters.
+Casanova, the 18th century lover, used to breakfast on 50 oysters.

 98% of oysters are cupped but they can also be flat (called plats) – and much more expensive.
 They are ranked for size by number: from 0 to 5 for cupped oysters and from 000 (the biggest) to 6 (the smallest) for flat ones.
 Cupped oysters are designated “fine” or “special” which indicates the amount of meat, with special oysters being the meatiest ones.